milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 ## The Editorial Calendar
 It's normally the case that content is produced in batches or series.
 Here the editorial calendar plays a vital role in managing the creative process.

+Editorial calendars have been used within the print industry for centuries to manage the publication of books, magazines, and newspapers.
+Internet publishers use them to organise content and ensure it is published at regular intervals.

+It is possible to use a paper calendar, a spreadsheet, or software integrated with desktop publishing software.
+Whatever approach, it usually tracks story ideas and the production calendar as well as recording the history of published content.

 ### Hello Trello
 Tilix uses Trello to manage content creation for our own blog and client projects.
 Thereby each member of the team has access to notes, documents and the schedule as well as a powerful communication channel with colleagues.
 This tool is particularly valuable in controlling progress of each piece on the editorial calendar and provides a convenient way of maintaining a holistic perspective.